syspulse/skel/skel-datalake/README.md

-## Generic DataLake Flow
+## Generic Data Flow

-A loе of DataLake projects may look like this from data flow perspective
+A lot of BigDate projects may look like this from data flow perspective

 <img src="doc/Skel-BigData-Overview.drawio.png" width="700">

+The devil is in the details especially particularly when DL/ML pipelines are invovled

 ----